daytonaio/content/articles/20241219_Using_Phi-3_and_dot_NET_Development_in_Daytona.md

 ## Conclusion

 This guide walks through setting up a Phi-3 and .NET environment in Daytona, allowing you to run and test Phi-3.5 Labs samples with ease.
-By using Daytona’s cloud-based workspace management, you can enhance collaboration, streamline workflows, and ensure consistent environments across teams.
+By using Daytona's cloud-based workspace management, you can enhance collaboration, streamline workflows, and ensure consistent environments across teams.

 ```